 Waxes

 There are a number of waxes on the market.
 Use one specifically designed for fiberglass.
 Apply a thin coat of wax.
-Do not leave a large residue because excess wax can yellow, causing a streaking pattern later.
+Remove excess residue because excess wax can turn yellow, causing a streaking pattern later.

 General instructions on waxes: